We are visiting schools during the November lockdown, and like you we are taking precautions to keep our teachers and your children safe.

-- We are limiting our visits to two classes (up to 60 children) to reduce exposure to the virus.
+- Limiting our visits to two classes (up to 60 children) to reduce exposure to the virus.

-- We are resting kits for 72 hours between visits.
+- Resting kits for 72 hours between visits.

-- We are eliminating food and drink from our “feast” afternoons (such as Egyptians, Greeks, Romans, Castles, etc.) More emphasis will be placed on performances.
+- Eliminating food and drink from our “feast” afternoons (such as Egyptians, Greeks, Romans, Castles, etc.) More emphasis will be placed on performances.

 Please note that we still require adult helpers for in-school days.
 If this conflicts with your schools coronavirus policies, please let us know — a virtual workshop might be a better option for your school.